 Must not have an contract to be a Resource Adequacy Resource for its entire Maximum Net Dependable Capacity or be subject to an obligation to make capacity available under the CAISO Tariff

 Additionally, the SC for the Generating Unit must agree to be subject to the Frequently Mitigated Unit Option for a Default Energy Bid.
 Run hours are those hours during which a Generating Unit has positive metered output.

+Mitigation Exemptions for Small Storage Resources

+Storage resources less than 5 MW are not subject to market power mitigation.

 Enforcement of Constraints on the Interties

 The CAISO enforces both scheduled and physical flows on the Interties through the use of a two-constraint approach.
 In the IFM, the ISO will continue to enforce a scheduling constraint and will include a physical flow constraint (based on the FNM expansion initiatives), each of which will consider both physical and Virtual Bids.
-To ensure uniqueness of prices intertie constraints, similar to other transmission constraints, are formulated with additional slack variables.
+To ensure uniqueness of prices, intertie constraints, similar to other transmission constraints, are formulated with additional slack variables.
 The scheduling constraint will continue to be based on the assessment of Intertie Bids submitted by the Scheduling Coordinators relative to the Available Transfer Capability of the specific Intertie location.
 This will ensure that contract paths are honored and will be used for E-Tagging intertie schedules.
 The physical flow constraint will be based on the modeled flows for the Intertie, taking into account the actual power flow contributions from all resource schedules in the Full Network Model against the Available Transfer Capability of the Intertie.
 Unlike the scheduling constraint, the contributions of intertie schedules towards the physical flow limit will be based on the shift factors calculated from the network model, which reflects the amount of flow contribution that change in output will impose on an identified transmission facility or flowgate.
 Each Intertie will have a single Total Transfer Capability and the scheduling limit and physical flow limit will be compared against the Intertie’s capacity.
 The scheduling limit and physical flow limit are not necessarily equal to each other.

 In the Residual Unit Commitment, the CAISO will enforce two constraints that only consider physical awards with respect to contract path limits

 (i.e., Virtual Awards cannot provide counterflow to physical awards).

+Maximum Daily Run Time

+The maximum daily run time constraint enforces the maximum number of hours a resource can be committed on-line over the course of a calendar day.
+For resources that have this parameter, the IFM will limit commitment periods so that they do not exceed the hourly limitation.
+Commitment periods may or may not be consecutive.
+For resources that do not have this parameter set, the IFM may commit those resources for all hours in a day.

+Market Participants may register this parameter in the Master File.

 Differences from IFM